Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 It'd be up there.

-All you have to do is look through that Do Go On Wisdom Twitter account.
+All you have to do is look through that do go on Wisdom Twitter account.

 Yeah, that's going on there.

-So he's left Crazy Ernie's ranch.
+So he's left crazier in his ranch.

 But at least he's got a bike now.